Salvadoran Civil War: Truth Commission

 At war's end, the Commission on the Truth for El Salvador registered more than 22,000 complaints of political violence in El Salvador, dating between January 1980 and July 1991, 60 percent about summary killing, 25 percent about kidnapping, and 20 percent about torture.
 These complaints attributed almost 85 percent of the violence to the Salvadoran Army and security forces alone.
 The Salvadoran Armed Forces, which were massively supported by the United States (4.6 billion dollars in 2009), were accused in 60 percent of the complaints, the security forces (i.e. the National Guard, Treasury Police and the National Police) in 25 percent, military escorts and civil defense units in 20 percent of complaints, the death squads in approximately 10 percent, and the FMLN in 5 percent.
 The Truth Commission could collect only a significant sample of the full number of potential complaints, having had only three months to collect it.
 The report concluded that more than 70,000 people were killed, many in the course of gross violation of their human rights.
-More than 25 per cent of the populace was displaced as refugees before the U.N. peace treaty in 1992.
+More than 25 percent of the populace was displaced as refugees before the U.N. peace treaty in 1992.

 The statistics presented in the Truth Commission's report are consistent with both previous and retrospective assessments by the international community and human rights monitors, which documented that the majority of the violence and repression in El Salvador was attributable to government agencies, primarily the National Guard and the Salvadoran Army.
 A 1984 Amnesty International report stated that many of the 40,000 people killed in the preceding five years had been murdered by government forces, who openly dumped their mutilated corpses in an apparent effort to terrorize the population.